bdhazman/FairDice/README.md

 | 8 |
 | 8 |
 |...|

+Then, on each roll, a card is taken out of the deck and put aside, when the deck is empty it is reshuffled.

 So, you don't get complete randomness, but you get the correct proportionality according to probability of the dice rolls in a shuffled manner.